The UK Digital Markets Competition Regulation Forum 2025 - 3rd Annual

 • Scope of Individual actions in the new landscape

-• What we can learn from private enforcement in Europe following the DMA and it’s implications for the UK
+• What we can learn from private enforcement in Europe of the Digital Market in Europe and its implications for the UK

 17:30